How Does Retaining An Attorney Impact A Personal Injury Case?

 There are claims and then there are lawsuits after a personal injury claim has been filed.
 Once you file the claim, it is a notice of representation sent to the insured, the defendant, and that you ask them to contact their insurance company.
 That will initiate the claim’s process.
 They will give it a claims number, and assign an adjuster.
 We will start discussing things with the adjuster.
 The first thing that gets the ball rolling is collecting all the medical records, bills, and creating a written demand that we send to the adjuster for them to review.
 They will review it, and if there are any items or special damages, they may have more experts review it as well.

 In fact, that dog bite case I was referring to, it has been reviewed by their certified life care planner, so they are going to come back with a different number than us, and say, “Okay, no. It’s not worth what you said it is this is what we say it is”, so, we will start negotiating what the real value of the life care plan is for future medical treatment.
 That is the process with a claim.
 The adjusters may ask for a couple of additional issues, which is becoming more common.
 The law changed recently where the insurance companies have to protect Medicare too.
 Therefore, they have been taking steps to investigate the Medicare lien, and sometimes that means we have to sign authorizations, and turnover social security numbers so they can make the request to Centers for Medicare Services to get this information.
 They can independently verify how much the lien amount is, so they do not have to worry about paying those in future.

 Finally, they may even ask for their own authorizations to get medical records.
 Once this process is completed, we will begin negotiations as to the value of what we think the case is, and then, expectantly settle.

 For more information on Impact Of Attorney On PI Claim, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.